Concord Naval Weapons Station: Cattle use

-In 2016 ten cows were killed by a trespasser who shut off the cows' water supply.
+In 2016 ten cows were killed by a trespasser who shut off the cows' water supply while searching for water.

 As a park

 In 2019, 2,216 acres were transferred from Navy property to park.
 There are plans to transfer the remaining 324 acres, over 2,500 of the total park acreage will be permanently protected.
 There are further plans to connect the new park to Black Diamond Mines in Pittsburg using a tunnel originally built for cattle use.